ITaData-hub/ITaData-hub/README.md

 ###

 <h2 align="left">Hi 👋!
-My name is Michail and I'm a Software developer 💻 from Russia 🇷🇺</h2>
+My name is Michail and I'm a Software developer 💻 from Russia</h2>

 ###